Telephone: +44(0)1925 26 33 54 Mobile: +44(0)7876 576 320 firstname.lastname@example.org

 You will be introduced to a defined approach to managing involvement with other road users, managing your own vehicle both from a dynamic and a risk perspective - and also come to realise how your behaviour and physiological interaction with the "control surfaces" impacts critically on control of the vehicle.
 We will alter your thinking in a very advantageous way and give you better and more consistent control of vehicle dynamics, leading to greater confidence in vehicle and self.

 You will be exposed to a wide variety of road conditions during the driving.
-There is an option of running as a three day block, or as separated days, with further option of some of the most testing Welsh road routes on second/third day.
-Your physiological interaction with the car, the management of vehicle dynamics and interaction with other road users are considered considered in depth, to give a much greater appreciation of the the three Ps - Physics, Psychology and Physiology - which we consider to form the basis of fully managed driving.
+You have the option of running as a three consecutive day block, or as separated days.
+We prefer to run on some of the more testing Welsh road routes on second/third day ideally.
+Your interaction with the car, the management of vehicle dynamics and relationship with other road users are considered considered in depth, to give a much greater appreciation of the the three Ps - Physics, Psychology and Physiology - which we consider to form the basis of fully managed driving.
 This is consistent whether driving on road, track, high-risk, desert-based or high stress situation driving.
 In effect a pilot's training for the road.....